With the amount of time and effort you put into your knitting, you want your finished project to look fabulous.

 Sometimes your knitted sweater may need ‘aggressive’ blocking.
 This is when you want to open up a lace/cable design.
 In addition to pinning, blocking wires are placed on either side of the sleeves and on either side of the body.

-If your garment is too ‘skinny’ width wise or short length wise, blocking can really help.
+If your garment is too ‘skinny’ width wise or short length wise, blocking helps.

 Stretch the piece more aggressively in one or the other dimension, you can coax it into a better fit!
 It won’t work miracles but knit fabric (especially wool) is quite flexible.
 Definitely worth trying.